boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/image.md

 ![Image Widget](/static/assets/cloud/visualizing-data/visualization-widgets/images/image/image-widget.png)

-You may add the image of supported formats including, BMP, JPG, JPEG, GIF, EMF, JFIF, JPE, PNG, RLE, TIF, TIFF, WMF, DIB, and ICO from your local machine or column binding to the image widget.
+You may add image of supported formats including, BMP, JPG, JPEG, GIF, EMF, JFIF, JPE, PNG, RLE, TIF, TIFF, WMF, DIB, and ICO from your local machine or column binding to the image widget.

 The following steps represents to add Image to dashboard:

 1. Drag and drop the image widget into the Canvas.

 ![Image](/static/assets/cloud/visualizing-data/visualization-widgets/images/image/drop-widget.png)

 2. Click the `Data Source` button in the configuration panel.